 Since childhood, we are fed in our minds that milk is the most important part of our diet and must be consumed without fail.
 Since it contains all the essential nutrients, it is considered a complete food as per our understanding and we insist ourselves to drink milk.
 But, many people are not able to digest the milk as they are unable to fully digest the sugar(lactose) present in food products containing lactose.
 In general, Lactose intolerance is a syndrome having different symptoms like bloating, diarrhoea, and gas that arises after the consumption of foods containing lactose.

-Lactase is an enzyme that is produced by the small intestine.
-Lactase helps to break down the lactose in the food to simple sugars (Glucose and Galactose) which can then be absorbed by our body.
+Lactase is an enzyme that is produced by the .
+Lactase helps to break down the lactose in the food into simple sugars (Glucose and Galactose) which can then be absorbed by our body.
 In people with lactose intolerance, lactase activity is reduced in the brush border of the small bowel mucosa which results in the incomplete breakdown of lactose.
-Lactose in food is passed into the colon in undigested form, where the gut bacteria interacts with lactose, ferments it, produces lactic acid and other chemicals and the acidic substances in turn causes symptoms like abdominal pain, bloating, flatulence and diarrhoea.
+Lactose in food is passed into the colon in undigested form, where the gut bacteria interact with lactose, ferment it, and produce lactic acid and other chemicals, and the acidic substances, in turn, cause symptoms like abdominal pain, bloating, flatulence and diarrhoea.
 The severity of the symptoms may vary from individual to individual.
 These symptoms could be misunderstood with symptoms of cow’s milk allergy and therefore a better understanding is needed to rule out ‘milk allergy’ from ‘lactose intolerance’.